mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/3-installation/installation.md

 ## Step 1 : Link your distribution to the ROS package repository

-If you don't know, all linux distribution works with packages repositories.
+If you don't know, most linux distribution works with packages repositories.
 It's like the "Google play store" of Linux (more free).
 But in the case of linux, everyone can create their own store to publish application.
-By default, you only have access to the main ubuntu repositories, with secutiry update and many useful application.
+By default, you only have access to the main ubuntu repositories, with security update and many useful application.

 All ROS developper send their application to a unique store, the ROS repository.
 To add it in Linux, you need to create a `sources.list` file in your linux distribution.